ElementsProject/lightning/HACKING.md

 Getting Started
 ---------------
 It's in C, to encourage alternate implementations.
 It uses the Linux coding style.
 Patches are welcome!
-Just look for FIXME if you want ideas.
+See the TODO.md file if you want ideas.

 To read the code, you'll probably need to understand ccan/tal: it's a